 In Nanaimo you can plunge right into island life and start exploring the great outdoors, the moment you’re off the boat.

-To check out the life below sea level, visit Nanaimo Dive Outfitters and go snorkeling or scuba diving—BC is known as one of the best cold water diving locations in the world, so you’ve come to the right place if you want to see some amazing sea life.
+To check out life below sea level, visit Nanaimo Dive Outfitters and go snorkelling or scuba diving—BC is known as one of the best cold water diving locations in the world, so you’ve come to the right place if you want to see some amazing sea life.

 End your days by heading out to the Dinghy Dock—Canada’s only floating pub.
-There’s a ferry that will take you there for $9 round trip—or if you still have some energy to burn and some daylight left, rent kayaks or stand up paddleboards enjoy the sunset while you paddle your way there—the beer will taste even better that way!
+There’s a ferry that will take you there for $9 round trip—or if you still have some energy to burn and some daylight left, rent kayaks or stand up paddleboards to enjoy the sunset while you paddle your way there—the beer will taste even better that way!

-To fill your tummy and wet your whistle, Spinnakers is a must-try while you’re in town.
-Victoria is known for its variety of breakfast places—a couple of our top picks are: Jam Café, which serves breakfast all day, and has literally every kind of breakfast you could imagine… sweet, savory, alcoholic—they have it all, and Shine Café—check out their amazing list of benny’s – to die for!
+To fill your tummy and whet your whistle, Spinnakers is a must-try while you’re in town.
+Victoria is known for its variety of breakfast places—a couple of our top picks are: Jam Café, which serves breakfast all day, and has literally every kind of breakfast you could imagine… sweet, savory, alcoholic—they have it all, and Shine Café—check out their amazing list of bennies—to die for!
 For cheap, amazing seafood (think fish tacos, fish and chips, chowders) check out Red Fish Blue Fish—it’s right on the water and has outdoor seating only, so make sure you visit on a day where you can enjoy the view!
 Canoe Brewpub is a super popular place for dinner and drinks—they also have live music and an amazing view.

-Often underestimated and not as well-known as the rest of the list, Cumberland is a hot spot for lovers of all things mountain biking, hiking, rock climbing, and the great outdoors.
-You can park your car at the hostel and not touch it again until you leave—parks, climbing rocks, lakes, and biking trails are all within minutes of the town centre.
-Here’s a typical day in Cumberland—it’s jam packed, and you could spend a week and still be having a blast.
+Often underestimated and not as well-known as the rest of the list, Cumberland is a hot spot for lovers of all things mountain biking, hiking, rock climbing and the great outdoors.
+You can park your car at the hostel and not touch it again until you leave—parks, climbing rocks, lakes and biking trails are all within minutes of the town centre.
+Here’s a typical day in Cumberland—it’s jam packed, and you could spend a week here and still be having a blast:

-Tofino is to surfing what Cumberland is to mountain biking (and vice versa); with 5 exposed beaches along the western coastline, all getting between 1-8 meters of swell on average, even more in the winter (if you can brave the cold!).
+Tofino is to surfing what Cumberland is to mountain biking (and vice versa), with five exposed beaches along the western coastline, all getting between one to eight metres of swell on average, even more in the winter (if you can brave the cold!).
 It’s definitely the best place to surf in Canada, and therefore has a ton of options for surfers of all ages and skill levels.
 Ask at the hostel for the best place to rent a board (and a wetsuit!) and take lessons.

-On the other end of the spectrum, you can also find some amazing calm waters to go sea kayaking and exploring nearby islands.
+On the other end of the spectrum, you can also find some amazing calm waters to go sea kayaking and explore nearby islands.
 Beginners can rent kayaks and go with professional guides who will teach you the proper techniques and make sure you don’t get lost.
-It’s a great way to see parts of marine life you couldn’t in any other way.
+It’s a great way to see marine life you'd otherwise miss.

 As for food and drink—we could write a whole other blog post about what to consume while visiting this seaside town.
-Highlights include Wolf in the Fog for dinner or lunch, which was named the Best New Restaurant of 2014 by enRoute Magazine; Tacofino food truck—the original food truck for the chain that is now blowing up in Vancouver – they have amazing, cheap tacos all year long—a must for a post-surf or beach walk snack; The Pointe at the Wickaninnish in is a must-visit, but it’s definitely a splurge—we suggest going for brunch (still amazing) if you’re watching your budget.
+Highlights include Wolf in the Fog for dinner or lunch, which was named the Best New Restaurant of 2014 by enRoute Magazine; Tacofino food truck—the original food truck for the chain that is now blowing up in Vancouver.
+They have amazing, cheap tacos all year long—a must for a post-surf or beach walk snack.
+The Pointe at the Wickaninnish in is a must-visit for the views alone, but it’s definitely a splurge—we suggest going for brunch (still amazing) if you’re watching your budget.

-To avoid traffic & driving yourself, hop on Tofino bus from Vancouver, Victoria, or Nanaimo—HI Members get a 10% discount on all trips.
-Or, drive or walk on to either ferry from the mainland (Horseshoe bay or Tsawassen, depending on where you're going!).
-Greyhound also goes all over the island, and HI Members get a 25% discount on all trips.
+To avoid traffic and driving yourself, hop on Tofino Bus from Vancouver, Victoria or Nanaimo—HI Members get a 10% discount on all trips.
+Or, drive or walk on to either ferry from the mainland (Horseshoe Bay or Tsawwassen, depending on where you're going!).